 Thought addiction is the act of consciously allowing, feeding, entertaining or repetitively returning to a negative, critical, harmful or destructive thought over and over again.
-This type of thought or thoughts that does not serve you, decreases your confidence, wipes out self-esteem or worth and has long range damaging results to your health and life.
-What accentuates this type of thought(s) or set of thoughts to form is when the thought(s) come out of a hurtful situation where emotional charged statements comes from someone or groups you want to be emotionally attachment too as well as negative thoughts of generated by yourself about not being good enough or being accepted surface.
+These type of thoughts or sets of thoughts that do not serve you decreases your confidence, wipes out your self-esteem or worth and has long range damaging results to your health and life.
+What accentuates this type of thought(s) or set of thoughts to form is when the thought(s) come out of a hurtful situation where emotionally charged statements comes from someone or groups you want to be emotionally attachment too as well as negative thoughts of generated by yourself about not being good enough or being accepted surface.
 Examples would be “I can’t be social or feel comfortable without drinking”, “I will not be acceptable by this group unless I act a certain way”, or “I can’t function through the day without using drugs”.

 A thought addiction depletes every system of the human body.
 Repetitive and unhealthy thoughts can deplete a person’s emotional, mental, physical and spiritual energy, leaving the person with a feeling of no control, emptiness inability, not good enough or weakness.

 Thought addiction follows the same rules and progression of all other addictions.
 Think about this statement “every addiction starts with a thought” no matter what kind of addiction.

 A thought addiction or unhealthy thought looping can cause you to seek and expand into other addictions.
 Addictions such as substance, food, exercise, emotions or behaviors.